 Where is this Pigeon Forge car show located?

 The Pigeon Forge Rod Run was formerly known as the Pigeon Forge Grand Rod Run because it had been held at the Grand Hotel in Pigeon Forge for numerous years.
-That hotel, however, has been sold and being renovated, so the Pigeon Forge Rod Run will have a new location at the brand new LeConte Center.
-This new facility will offer a lot more indoor space for vendors, vehicles, and entertainment while also providing ample, free parking for spectators.
+That hotel, however, has been sold and being renovated, so the Pigeon Forge Rod Run has a new location at the brand new LeConte Center.
+This new facility offers a lot more indoor space for vendors, vehicles, and entertainment while also providing ample, free parking for spectators.